stashed/docs/docs/guides/latest/advanced-use-case/clone-pvc.md

 - `spec.target.replicas` `spec.target.replicas` specify the number of replicas of a StatefulSet whose volumes were backed up and Stash uses this field to dynamically create the desired number of PVCs and initialize them from respective Volumes.
 - `spec.target.volumeClaimTemplates:` a list of PVC templates that will be created by Stash to restore the respective backed up data.

   - `metadata.name` is a template for the name of the restored PVC that will be created by Stash.
 You have to provide this named template to match with your desired StatefulSet's PVC.
-For example, if you want deploy a StatefulSet name `stash-demo` with `volumeClaimTemplate` name `my-volume`, your StatefulSet's PVC will be`my-volume-stash-demo-0`, `my-volume-stash-demo-1` and so on.
+For example, if you want to deploy a StatefulSet named `stash-demo` with `volumeClaimTemplate` name `my-volume`, your StatefulSet's PVC will be`my-volume-stash-demo-0`, `my-volume-stash-demo-1` and so on.
 In this case, you have to provide `volumeClaimTemplate` name in RestoreSession in the following format:

     ```console
     <pvc name>-<statefulset name>-${POD_ORDINAL}